 We used our size and strong direct runners to our advantage, bursting through the middle and pushing back their defense, but it was not meant to be as Chantel was held up over the try line ending the first half 0 – 7 to the Lions.
 In the second half, we were tired, not getting to the breakdown quickly enough and losing possession too easily, but a quick interception and fast footwork from Sherienne saw her sprint all the way to the try line to make it a try a piece.
 Unfortunately a lost ball in the ruck saw the Lions score and convert again.
 The Southerners Women’s rugby team ended Day 1 with 2 wins out of 3.
 Final score 5-14

-Day 2: After a festive night and probably a little less rest than required – we were back on pitch and reluctantly ready to ruck on!
+Day 2: After a festive night, little less rest than required and sore bodies – we were back on pitch and reluctantly ready to ruck on!
 First up was the Saigon Gecko Ladies who were low on numbers but not on skill or enthusiasm.
 Their powerhouse forward Heather was on form – getting hit felt like getting run over but we plenty left in the tank for day 2.
-Caitlin and Kayla had some strong carries which set the platform for the tries to come thick and fast with Sherienne scoring 4, with two of which were converted.
+Kait and Kayla had some strong carries which set the platform for the tries to come thick and fast with Sherienne scoring 4, with two of which were converted.
 A lapse in defense allowed the Saigon team to sneak past the try line.
 However, the Southerners had one final run in them, going on to score one more before the final whistle.
 Final score 29-5.

 Our final pool match of the tournament was the long awaited derby game against the Bangkok Banger Belles.
 A match that we always look forward to.
 The Belles were tough, they were quick and powerful at the breakdown and we were knocked off the ball a few more times than we would have liked.
 This enabled them to get the ball out wide and get over the line.
 Their fast start caught us unprepared and put us on the back foot as we conceded another try and conversion before half time.
 A change to the line up and a tough team talk from our coaches saw us come out for the second half all guns blazing.
 But early in the second half we lost Katie to concussion, copping a nasty knee in the head.
 Unfortunately, we were unable to break through their defense and didn’t get a foothold in in the game.
 We showed plenty of heart and effort on the pitch, but confusion during a ruck resulted in a turnover and enabled the Belles to score another try which was converted.
 Final score 0-19.